Parker Brothers: Early success

+1960s and onwards

 Even after George Parker's death, the company remained family-owned until 1968 when General Mills purchased the company.
 After this, Parker Brothers produced the first Nerf ball.
 In the UK during the 1970s, Parker Brothers sold the rights of some games to the games division of Palitoy (also a General Mills company), and produced a variety of releases such as Escape from Colditz.
 In 1977, the company built its headquarters in Beverly, Massachusetts.

 In early 1983, Parker Brothers spent US$15 million establishing a book publishing branch; their first titles featured the American Greetings franchises, Care Bears and Strawberry Shortcake.
 The branch published twelve titles by February 1984; sales of these books totaled 3.5 million units.
 Parker Brothers also operated a record label around the same time; one of its releases, Cabbage Patch Dreams, was based on Coleco's Cabbage Patch Kids and involved Tom and Stephen Chapin.
 It was certified Gold by the Recording Industry Association of America (RIAA) in July 1984.

 In 1985, General Mills merged the company with their subsidiary Kenner; this new company, Kenner Parker Toys Inc., was acquired by Tonka in 1987.
 In 1988, Parker Brothers struck a deal with Martindale/Gilden Productions to develop television game shows, such as Boggle.

 Tonka, including Parker Brothers, was bought in 1991 for about $516 million by Hasbro which also owned the Milton Bradley Company.
 Following the acquisition, Parker Brothers continued to have its corporate offices in Beverly, but production of the games were moved to Milton Bradley's headquarters in East Longmeadow.
 In 1998, Parker Brothers and Milton Bradley were consolidated at the new Hasbro Games campus (based in the former address of Parker Brothers' headquarters) to merge together and form Hasbro Games.
 Milton Bradley and Parker Bros. subsequently turned into two separate brands of Hasbro before being retired in 2009 in favor of the Hasbro brand.